 Why do I have to update nameserver records at the registrar?

-You must update your nameserver records at the registrar so it can push your domains' DNS information to their top-level domains
+When you update your nameserver records at the registrar, the registrar can push your domain's DNS information to their DNS namespace.

 What are the differences between local, private (custom), clustered, and remote nameservers?

 - Local — Local nameservers are authoritative nameservers hosted by the same server that hosts corresponding cPanel accounts.

 - Clustered — Clustered nameservers are part of a collection of nameservers that all have authoritative nameserver status and share information amongst themselves.
 These nameservers are used to prevent down time.
 If one server fails, then additional servers are available to pick up the slack.

 - Private or Custom — This type of nameserver is a custom-branded or vanity alternative name for the authoritative nameserver.

 - Remote — Remote nameservers are authoritative nameservers that are hosted on a separate server from the website.

 What is the difference between clustering and running the default local nameserver setup?

 You can cluster software to ensure that all nameservers in the cluster contain the same information.
 Clustered software will also share DNS information with servers that are external to the one that actually hosts the website.